Snitkin-Lab-Umich/MICRO582-EPI582-Winter-2024/class/class9/README.md

 - Look at various outputs of Snippy to explore these variants and learn what they mean.
 - Visualize these variants in IGV which is a great visualization tool to put the variant calling steps in perspective.

 At the start of this course, we performed some quality control steps on our sequencing data to make it clean and usable for various downstream analysis.
-One of the downstream sequence analysis involves finding out the differences between the sequences sample reads and the reference genome.
+One of the downstream sequence analysis involves finding out the differences between the sequences sample reads and reference genome.
 The downstream sequence analysis involves various steps and tools that are used to transform one file into another while also extracting useful information.

-A typical variant calling analysis requires:
+A typical variant calling analysis involves:
-- Indexing: Preparing your reference genome for alignments.
+- ***Indexing:*** Preparing your reference genome for alignments.
-- Read Mapping: mapping sequenced reads to the reference genome using a read mapper
+- ***Read Mapping:*** Mapping sequenced reads to the reference genome using a read mapper
-- Post-processing alignments: converting alignment formats to a binary format.
+- ***Post-processing alignments:*** Converting text alignment formats to a binary format.
-- Varuiant calling: calling variants/differences between the reference genome and our sample using variant callers
+- ***Varuiant calling:*** Calling variants(differences) between the reference genome and our sample.
-- Variant annotation: annotating these variants to learn their effects
+- ***Variant annotation:*** Annnotating these variants to learn about their their effect on proteins and other biological processes.

 Here is a visual representation of these steps: